John-zzh/pyscf_TDDFT_ris/README.md

 ## Theory
 1. Based on accurate KS ground state.
-1. In the response paert, use RIJK + minimal auxiliary basis (one s type Gaussian function per atom)
+1. In the response part, use RIJK + minimal auxiliary basis (one s type Gaussian function per atom)
 2. No exchang-correlation kernel.

 ## Reference